 Step-by-Step Instructions

-Off the heat.
-Stir in mozzarella until melted.
-Fold in the cooked pasta, shredded chicken, broccoli, and half the bacon.
-Top with remaining bacon.
-Serve straight from the skillet, or 10 minutes in a 375°F oven if you want the top to brown.
+Take it off the heat.
+Stir in the mozzarella until it’s melted through, then fold in the pasta, chicken, broccoli, and half your bacon.
+The rest of the bacon goes on top.
+Serve it right out of the skillet, or pop it in a 375°F oven for 10 minutes first if you want a browned top.

 Nutritional Information (Per Serving)